Girl dies after she was found unresponsive in Pleasanton pool

 Deputies responded at 2:25 p.m. to the community pool at 707 Country Club Circle on a report of a girl who was found unresponsive in the pool by a lifeguard, according to the sheriff's office.

-She was taken to UCSF Benioff Children's Hospital Oakland where officials says she passed way Wednesday morning.
+She was taken to UCSF Benioff Children's Hospital Oakland where officials says she passed away Wednesday morning.

 No other information about the case was immediately available from the sheriff's office.